What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 The image of the prophetic Oleg has repeatedly attracted artists and poets.
 Among the works of art dedicated to this historical character are the following:

-• drama by A. D. Lvov in 5 acts “Prince Oleg the Prophetic”;
+• drama by A. D. Lvov in 5 acts “Prince Oleg the Prophet”;

 • poem by A.S.
-Pushkin "Song of the Prophetic Oleg";
+Pushkin’s “Song of the Prophetic Oleg”;

-• novel by B. L. Vasiliev "Prophetic Oleg".
+• novel by B. L. Vasilyev “Prophetic Oleg”.

-How often do Yandex users from Ukraine search for information about Veshchy Oleg?
+How often do Yandex users from Ukraine look for information about Oleg the Prophet?

-To analyze the popularity of the "Prophetic Oleg" query, the Yandex wordstat.yandex search engine service is used, from which we can conclude: as of July 4, 2016, the number of requests per month was 5, as can be seen on the screen:
+To analyze the popularity of the query “Prophetic Oleg”, the Yandex search engine service wordstat.yandex is used, from which we can conclude: as of July 4, 2016, the number of queries per month was 5, as can be seen in the screenshot:

 Since the end of 2014, the largest number of requests for “Prophetic Oleg” was registered in November 2015 – 198,524 requests per month.